ozanyldzgithuboffical/OzanYldzML/README.md

 - **CART** algorithm uses the **GINI** index, where as **ID3** algorithm uses **Entropy** & **Information Gain(IG)** where it looks for the change in entropy from before to after when data set is splitted.
 - **Entropy** measures im/purity of the data points.

-## Terms of Algorithm
-- **Kernel:** The function used to map a lower dimensional data into a higher dimensional data.There are different kernel options.Default is linear.You can use also **rbf (Radial Basis Function)**,**Gaussian**,**Polynomial** etc.
-- **Hyper Plane:** In SVM this is basically the separation line between the data classes.
-Although in SVR we are going to define it as the line that will will help us predict the continuous value or target value
-- **Boundary Line:** In SVM there are two lines other than Hyper Plane which creates a margin .
-The support vectors can be on the Boundary lines or outside it.
-This boundary line separates the two classes.
-In SVR the concept is same.
-- **Support Vectors:** This are the data points which are closest to the boundary.
-The distance of the points is minimum or least.

 ## Implementation Phase
 - We first split our test and train data.Then we fit the model over X to Y.
 - Than,we predict over our test data set and compare with the actual y (class) values